Nibiru-Network/nibiru-docs.github.io/docs/delegate-staking/delegate-staking.md

 ![Select validator screen](nibiruscan_validators.png)

 Scroll down to the **Validators List** to see the validators currently in the Nibiru Network.
-By default, active validators are shown in the **Validators** tab while those waiting for thier turn to be an active validator are shown in the **Candidates** tab.
+By default, active validators are shown in the **Validators** tab while those waiting for their turn to be an active validator are shown in the **Candidates** tab.
 Choosing a validator in either is fine, however it's important to choose a validator based on the following criteria: